An Improved Solution for Restricted and Uncertain TRQ: Explicit CSPTRQ

-For each object $o\in \mathscr O^*$, once we obtain the set $\mathscr R^*$ of candidate restricted areas, the baseline method is to directly compute its uncertainty region $u$ based on the algorithm in \cite{ZhijieWang:ProbabilisticCORR}, and then to compute the intersection result between $R$ and $u$.
+For each object $o\in \mathscr O^*$, once we obtain the set $\mathscr R^*$ of candidate restricted areas, the baseline method is to directly compute its uncertainty region $u$, and then to compute the intersection result between $R$ and $u$.
 Let $s$ be the intersection result between $R$ and $u$, it can be formalized as follows.

-In the proposed method, we swap the order of geometric operations by using an important fact --- the computation duality.
+Our method is to \textit{swap} the order of geometric operations.
+The rationale behind it is surprisingly simple.
 Specifically, we first compute ``$o.\odot \cap R$'', and then use the result of ``$o.\odot \cap R$'' to subtract $\bigcup _{r\in \mathscr R^*}r$.
 It is formalized as follows.

 There are two significant benefits by swapping the order of geometric operations.